 TRIP LEADERS: The She-Wolf trip leaders are all certified outdoor professionals with a cumulative 20+ years of experience working with children in outdoor settings involving risk assessment and safe decision-making.
-Shannon and Olivia have a Wilderness First Responder* certificate from Aerie Backcountry Medicine.
+Olivia holds a current certification as a Wilderness EMT and Shannon has a current Wilderness First Responder* certificate.

 *What is a Wilderness First Responder (WFR)?

 Aerie's nationally recognized Wilderness First Responder (WFR) courses address injury and illness prevention, patient assessment, long-term patient management, improvised splint and litter construction, and environmental emergencies while stressing the thought processes unique to caring for patients in remote environments.
-Our instructors are professional care providers with many years of outdoor leadership experience.
 Students also receive adult CPR certification.